samcolson4/rw-38/README.md

 ---
 ## MVP
-* A website running on Sinatra, using Postgres DBs, that a user can sign up to and start a new petition.
+* A website running on Sinatra, using Postgres , that a user can sign up to and start a new petition.
 * A page that contains links to external polling websites.
 * (Stretch) A way for users to sign eachother's petitions.